 1. Turn Right at Machu Pichu by Mark Adams

 Travel writer Mark Adams begin a quest of rediscovering Machu Pichu just like Hiram Bingham did 100 years ago.
-A good mix of historical facts, timelines, and humor, this book follows the story of Mark Adams and his son following the regular tourist trail, he decided to hike, camp and explore the way to gain information about it.
+A good mix of historical facts, timelines, and humour, this book follows the story of Mark Adams and his son following the regular tourist trail, he decided to hike, camp and explore the way to gain information about it.

 2. On The Road by Jack Kerouac

 No list on best Travel book will be completed without this book.
-The unique way of telling the story in this book will automatically transport you to the post-World-War America.
+The unique way of telling the story in this book will automatically transport you to post-World-War America.
 A mix of Travel, poetry, jazz, and drugs will take you on a roller-coaster of emotions.

 3. Shantaram by Gregory David Roberts